How do I get to Yemaya on Little Corn Island?

 What are the rooms like at Yemaya?

-All of our rooms have sea views, are large, with terraces, 24 hour power, hot water, king beds, overhead fans etc. See Oceanfront Suites.
-We try hard to conserve the island’s precious water supply so we only change sheets and towels every four days unless requested otherwise for special requirement.
+All of our rooms have sea views, are large, with terraces, 24 hour power, hot water, king sized beds, overhead fans etc. We try hard to conserve the island’s precious water supply so we only change sheets and towels every four days, unless otherwise requested.
 Each room has an AC unit, but AC is not included in the basic room only price (Essential Package).
-Also WiFi is available in room, although it can have issues depending on weather and the carrier network.
+Also WiFi is available in room, although it can have issues depending on weather and network carrier.
 It is also not available with the basic Essentials Package.
-You can choose a standard room with a balcony, or treat yourself to one of our 5 rooms which comes with a plunge pool!
+You can choose a standard room with a balcony, or treat yourself to one of our 5 rooms which come with a plunge pool.

 What are the food and beverage options in Yemaya?

 Our restaurant is a casual affair, perched on a small bluff overlooking the stunning Caribbean Sea.
 We try to use as many ingredients as we can from the island and the sea that surrounds us.
 Dining out on our terrace, gazing out across the mesmerizing colors of blue and turquoise, or under a starlit sky will be one of those memories you and your partner will carry with you forever.
 Love is in the air!
 Breakfast, lunch, and dinner all consist of a simple menu, inspired by local ingredients and traditions and can change depending on the availability of ingredients on the day.
 Our bar has a limited wine list, local Nicaraguan rum, beers, and some of the classic cocktails if you are in the mood for a mojito, piña colada or margarita, all-island style of course.
 And for a special occasion, we might even find a bottle of bubbly or two.

 Can you accommodate dietary restrictions and special requests?